 Three Card Poker, also known as “Tri Card Poker,” is one of the simplest table games that is offered at casinos online and across the world.
 There is basically just one decision for a player to make, and the rules which influence this decision do not change from one hand to the next.
 This makes it one of the easiest table games to learn.

 If you already know how to play any form of poker, you can likely learn Three Card Poker in just a few minutes.
-You can practice for free below, compliments of Bovada or read on to learn more about payouts and how to play.
+Read on to learn more about payouts and how to play.

 Players start out the game by choosing between placing two types of bets.
 There is an ante bet and also a Pair Plus side bet which is optional.
 Three Card Poker is one of the few games where you can place a side bet without making the bet pertaining to the hand, which in this case is the ante.
 A player that makes the Pair Plus bet without putting any money on the ante will have no decision to make once receiving his three cards.
 If this is the case, the player will win only if they make a pair or better, which we’ll go over in further detail below.